Service Academy Nominations - FAQ

 What Criteria Do You Use to Select Nominees?

-1. I base nominations on the “whole person.”
-I consider the applicant’s academic record, extra-curricular activities, SAT and ACT scores, letters of recommendation, and his or her interview with my Service Academy Selection Board:
+- I base nominations on the “whole person.”
+I consider the applicant’s academic record, extra-curricular activities, SAT and ACT scores, letters of recommendation, and his or her interview with my Service Academy Selection Board.

-3. I take into account an applicant’s participation in work, athletics, community service, and clubs or organizations.
+- I consider an applicant’s participation in work, athletics, community service, and clubs or organizations.

-4. Competitive applicants generally have: SAT scores above 600 for Critical Reading and for Math and/or ACT scores above 26 for English, Math and Science Reasoning.
-I urge applicants to retake the SAT and/or the ACT until you reach or exceed these scores.
+- Competitive applicants generally have: SAT scores above 600 for Critical Reading and Math and ACT scores above 26 for English, Math, and Science Reasoning.
+I urge applicants to retake the SAT and the ACT until you reach or exceed these scores.

 How Many Academies Are There?